Is the mean free path the mean of a distribution?: Introduction

+Although we computed the average collision frequency $\omega$ using a time average there is a clever argument given by Einwohner and Alder that shows how to formulate this calculation in terms of an ensemble average.\cite{Einwohner} Their derivation is described in the appendix.
+The meaning of $\chi$ is very clear in this approach: $\chi$ is the radial distribution function for pairs of spheres evaluated just outside their point of contact.

-The mean collision frequency $\omega$ is itself the mean of the collision rate $r(v)$ which describes the probability per unit time that a given molecule with speed $v$ undergoes a transition in phase space.
-In other words, the probability that a given molecule suffers a collision between time $t$ and $t + dt$ is $r(v)dt$.
+The average collision frequency $\omega$ is also a statistical mean, in the equilibrium velocity distribution, of the collision rate $r(v)$ which describes the probability per unit time that a given molecule with speed $v$ encounters another molecule.
+We assume, by virtue of the low density of gas, that this collision rate is independent of the past history of the molecule.
+In other words, the probability that a given molecule suffers a collision between an arbitrary time $t$ and $t + dt$ is $r(v)dt$.
 So

 and this exposes Maxwell's mean free path as the ratio of two averages: